 The three Boolean operators are AND, OR and NOT.
+You will see these options in the drop down searchbox menu of most databases.
 Boolean Operators are used to connect your search terms.
 When searching electronic databases, journals, and even the online catalog, you can use Boolean operators to either narrow or broaden your search.

 Databases Will Give you Search Terms!